LucLafave/csci102-wk12-utility/README.md

 word appeared.
 For the fifth function I looked through the player list and if the player was in the list I returned that and the same location but for the scores list.
 The sixth function I just added two lists togther.
 For the seventh function I went through one list and searched if that valued appeared in the second list.
 I did this for each value in the first list.
+If it did match I added that value to an output list.
 In the eigth function I do essentially the same thing but add values that were did not match to a list instead of the ones that match.
 #Luc Lafave
 #CSCI 102 - Section C
 #Week 12 - Part A